Phantas0s/devdash-doc/content/reference/_index.md

 For example, the widget `ga.bar_pages` will belong to the service `google_analytics`.

-Here the different services you can find in the widget's names:
+Here are the different services you can find in the widget's names:

 | Identifier | service               |
 | ------     | --------------------- |